Reforms are now underway to make civil service training more modern, efficient and cost-effective.

-- The reforms in training now underway will save some £90 million per year on 2009/10 spend estimated at £275 million.
+- The reforms in training now underway will save some £90 million per year on 2009 to 2010 spend, estimated at £275 million.

 - An audit of learning products in 2009 showed that there were over 250 different leadership courses on offer in government departments, using 52 framework contracts with suppliers.

-- CIPD’s annual survey into the effectiveness of learning and development say work placed learning, including things like coaching and mentoring are both the most popular forms of learning, and the most effective.
+- CIPD’s annual survey into the effectiveness of learning and development says that work-placed learning, including things like coaching and mentoring, is both the most popular, and most effective form of learning.

 - Heads of Profession will continue to lead in identifying needs for profession-specific skills, such as legal or policy-making work.
 CS Learning will support professions to develop their curricula.
 This will include advice on curriculum development as well as procurement support where a cross-departmental need is identified.
 Budgetary arrangements for profession-specific learning are unchanged.